mircealungu/student-projects/writing_guidelines/Use_the_Right_Font_Size_in_Images.md

 Font size in images should be comparable with the rest of the text in the document.
 If the font is too small or too large, resize image in such a way as to have the font match the font of the text.

-The image below is bad because the font in the diagram is much smaller than the font in the surrounding text:
+The image below is bad because the font in the diagram is much smaller than the font in the surrounding text.
+The reader has printed the text, or if they are reading on the screen, has set the font at a readable size, and automatically this image can't be read in that context.
+The reader is disturbed.
+Now they are upset with your sloppiness.
+This is not in your interest.

 ![](img/image-with-very-small-font.png)